-As mentioned above, one way for optimizing videos for web design is to reduce the video’s file size, which will help to drastically improve page load times and playback performance.
+As mentioned above, the best ways to optimize videos for web design are compression and conversion, which will help to drastically improve page load times and playback performance.

 As you might have guessed, if creating a small video file in good quality is the goal, our free online video converter and video compressor Clipchamp is a good tool to help.

 It’s already popular among web designers, web developers, graphic designers, WordPress, Wix and Squarespace creators.
 It has also been recommended as a useful app by web design bloggers and visual website building platforms like Webflow specifically for the purpose of compressing background videos and cinemagraphs for websites.

 Clipchamp compresses and converts videos locally in your browser before you upload them to your server, hosting provider, or website builder.
 So it’s not only useful once the video is up on the website but also makes the initial upload faster.

 For use on websites, we generally recommend compressing videos down to at least 720p, using either the medium or low-quality setting in Clipchamp.
 Both the Web and Mobile output options are possible – the Mobile preset will produce smaller output files than Web at slightly reduced visible quality.